Professor · Researcher · Speaker

 Dr. George speaks to universities, conferences, design organizations, and corporate learning teams on the research most educators never learned in school.

 Typography is the architecture of thought.
-When it’s designed well, learning feels effortless.
-When it’s not, even brilliant students struggle, and nobody notices why.
+When it’s designed well, understanding feels effortless.
+When it’s not, even brilliant people struggle, and nobody notices why.

 – Dr. Ashley Jo George, PhD –